jlp765/nim_iup_dsl/README.md

 It covers a fair proportion of widgets, but not all (yet).

-Menu and menu items yet to be added.

 # known issues
 Lists and toggles get overwritten (some weird memory corruption) when not compiled with -d:release